Child Custody Jurisdiction – Which State Will Handle Your Case?

-There are also other issues that arise concerning custody jurisdiction, such as the parent taking the child to another state to achieve a more favorable outcome in the custody decision.
+There are also other issues that arise concerning custody jurisdiction, such as a parent moving after jurisdiction has been determined.
 The following questions and answers from the legal expert address this issue and more.

 Child Custody Jurisdiction Questions